 City Seeks Student Representatives for Boards and Commissions

-NAPERVILLE, Ill. — Mayor Steve Chirico and the Naperville City Council invite all Naperville high school students to fill student positions on several City boards and commissions and participate in a Leadership Academy.
+NAPERVILLE, Ill. — Mayor Scott A. Wehrli and the Naperville City Council invite all Naperville resident high school students to fill student positions on several City boards and commissions and participate in a Leadership Academy, presented through a partnership with KidsMatter.
+The deadline to apply is Thursday, Sept.
+14, 2023.

-Students are invited to apply for the following City of Naperville boards and commissions: Financial Advisory Board, Historic Preservation Commission, Human Rights & Fair Housing Commission, Naper Settlement Museum Board, Naperville Public Library Board of Trustees, Planning and Zoning Commission, Public Utilities Advisory Board, Riverwalk Commission, Sister Cities Commission, Special Events & Cultural Amenities Commission and Transportation Advisory Board.
+The City invites students to apply for the following City of Naperville boards and commissions: Financial Advisory Board, Historic Preservation Commission, Human Rights & Fair Housing Commission, Naper Settlement Museum Board, Naperville Public Library Board of Trustees, Public Utilities Advisory Board, Riverwalk Commission, Sister Cities Commission, Special Events & Community Arts Commission and Transportation Advisory Board.
+There are more than 20 positions available.
+In addition to serving on a City board or commission, all student representatives are invited to attend the Leadership Academy.

 Interested students should apply online by clicking the “Apply” button on the appropriate board or commission webpage.
-A complete list and description of boards and commissions, as well as their meeting dates and times, is available at www.naperville.il.us/boards.
-Please note that not all sections of the application apply to students.
-In lieu of a resume, students may submit a statement of interest that indicates their year in school.
+A complete list and description of boards and commissions, as well as their meeting dates and times, is available at naperville.il.us/boards.
+Please note that not all sections of the application will apply to students.
+In lieu of a resume, students may submit a statement of interest that should indicate their year in school.

 About Naperville: Located 28 miles west of Chicago, Naperville, Ill., is home to approximately 145,000 people.
 This vibrant, thriving city consistently ranks as a top community in the nation in which to live, raise children and retire.
 The city is home to acclaimed public and parochial schools, the best public library system in the country, an array of healthcare options and an exceptionally low crime rate.
 Naperville has ready access to a variety of public transportation, housing and employment options.
 The city’s diversified employer base features high technology firms, retailers and factories, as well as small and home-based businesses.
 Residents also enjoy world-class parks, diverse worship options, the opportunity to serve on several City boards and commissions, a thriving downtown shopping and dining area, a renowned outdoor history museum known as Naper Settlement and an active civic community.
 For more information, please visit our website at www.naperville.il.us.